Available now with $1,000 Early Adopter Discount*

 Is there a discount for early adopters?

-We are offering a $1,000 setup early adopter discount to judicatories that sign up for subscriptions before our late-June/early-July launch date.
+We are offering a $1,000 setup early adopter discount to judicatories that sign up for subscriptions by September 30, 2021

 Have any judicatories signed up yet?

-We are happy to announce that the Episcopal Diocese of Oklahoma is our first early adopter.
+We are happy to announce that the Episcopal Diocese of Oklahoma was our first early adopter, followed by the Episcopal Diocese of New York.
 Currently, we are in discussions with several other Episcopal dioceses and ELCA synods.
 Watch our FaithX blog for updates.